 On the other hand, tuition fees keep rising.
 And if you look at the public institutions’ overall fees, 89.6% of their total amount is paid with student loan money.

 The problem is that student loan debt can’t be erased.
 Yes, even if you declare bankruptcy at some point in your life.
 That’s not to mention that you’ll have to pay the interest – and your debt-to-income ratio will skyrocket.

-Fortunately, taking a student loan isn’t the only option on the table.
+Fortunately, you can compare student loan options online since some lenders may offer more favorable rates than the others.
+Moreover, taking a student loan isn’t the only option on the table.
 There are at least six alternatives that’ll help you pay for college without going into debt.